youshido-php/GraphQL/README.md

 - *Query* – a read only request that is not supposed to do any changes on the server
 - *Mutation* – a request that changes data on the server followed by a data fetch

-You've already seen `latestPost` and `currentTime` queries in our examples above, so let's define a simple Mutation to provide an API to like the Post.
+You've already seen `latestPost` and `currentTime` queries in the examples above, so let's define a simple Mutation that will provide an API to *Like* the Post.
-Before we jump into writing the code let's think about it.
-Any Operation, in our case a mutation, needs to have a response type.
-Here's an example of the request sent and expected result:
+Here's an example of the request sent and expected result of the simplest possible mutation for our task:

 *request*
 ```